Aljgutier/aljgutier.github.io/posts/Financial Markets/20201031-MarketCycleDataAnalysis.md

 ```
 The python code for the examples discussed in this article is contained in the "SP500_MktCycle_Data" notebook (link above).

 We begin by importing packages and modules.
-Since fmget.py, fmtransforms.py, fmcycle.py, and fmplot.py are not available within a python package.
+The fmget.py, fmtransforms.py, fmcycle.py, and fmplot.py are not available within a python package.
 Thus, using the software requires downloading into a directory contained in the PYTHONPATH.
-Downloading the modules into the Jupyter or python working directory is typically the most straightforward approach.
+Downloading the modules into the Jupyter or Python working directory is typically the most straightforward approach.

 # Data important

-Data import will demonstrate how to import data from public APIs using functions within the fmget.py module and transform the data for subsequent analysis with functions within the fmtransforms.py module.
+The data import example herein demonstrates how to import data from public APIs using functions within the fmget.py module and transform the data for subsequent analysis with functions within the fmtransforms.py module.

 ### Importing Raw Data from APIs